 Twenty-nine percent of digital nomads visit 3-5 countries, and only 17% visit more than five countries per year.4

-A few other top destinations include the ever predictable Thailand, Indonesia, Colombia, and Mexico.
+Top destinations for mobile digital nomads include the ever predictable Thailand, Indonesia, Colombia, and Mexico.

 Digital nomads and remote workers are more productive than office workers

-- 76% have fewer distractions when working remotely
+- 68% have fewer interruptions when working remotely

 One of the top challenges of digital nomad jobs is finding reliable WIFI